 When your reach the sea, the first thing you notice is the Gunfleet Sands offshore wind farm – 48 wind turbines performing their co-ordinated callisthenics, 7km from the beach.
 It’s another disappointing modern development.
 The beach here is soft golden sand, but you can forget days dozing in your deckchair contemplating the limitless horizon, the problems of the modern world are all too in your face.
 Another simple pleasure consigned to the nostalgia bin.

 On reaching the promenade, I turned west towards Jaywick, I’d initially planned to visit all the Martello towers in this area, but realised the one at Jaywick, was just that bit too far from my starting point, if I wanted to reach them and then walk back up to Walton.
-So I walked as far as the third tower, Tower E (it’s in the Heritage at Risk Register 2011- East of England) and turned around to retrace my steps, heading east back up the coast.
+So I walked as far as the third tower, Tower E (it’s in the Historic England at Risk Register) and turned around to retrace my steps, heading east back up the coast.
 The beach and the light here are fantastic, you can easily see why Billy Butlin decided to site his second holiday camp here in the 1930’s.

 I’ve walked a fair amount of England’s southeastern coast line recently and I’ve seen a wide variety of coastal landscape, but I wasn’t really prepared for the relentless tedium of this trip.
 The first part of the walk, back into Clacton was pleasant enough.
 The sandy beach glowed in the glorious sunshine and the recently renovated gardens atop the promenade (thank you Heritage Lottery Fund) looked pretty nice too.